Kevin Alejandro: Career

 He had a role in Weeds, seasons 4 and 5.
 Drop Dead Diva's Season 1 Episode 5 also features Alejandro as the wrongfully convicted Michael Fernandez.
 He appeared on Season 1 of Sons of Anarchy as one of the Mayan MC members, son of Marcus, the MC's president.
 Alejandro stars in the third and fourth seasons of the vampire series True Blood as Jesús Velázquez.

 In 2011, he appeared in the movie Red State, opposite John Goodman and directed by Kevin Smith, as well a horror film Cassadaga.
 He also played Tony Arroyo, a homicide detective in the 2013 television show Golden Boy.
 Alejandro portrayed Sheriff Tommy Solano in the ABC / A&E series The Returned.

 In 2013, Alejandro joined the CW series Arrow as Sebastian Blood/Brother Blood, recurring throughout the show's second season.
 In January 2016, he began his role on the Fox TV series Lucifer as LAPD Homicide Detective Dan Espinoza.
-Lucifer ran for three seasons before being cancelled by Fox, only to be picked up by Netflix since season four, which released 2019.
-Alejandro directed the episode "Once Upon a Time", which was intended to be aired in the series' fourth season but instead aired as a bonus episode on May 28, 2018 after the third season had concluded.
+Lucifer ran for three seasons before being canceled by Fox and subsequently picked up by Netflix for a fourth, fifth and sixth season.

+Alejandro directed several episodes in the later seasons of the show.
+The episode "Once Upon a Time" (an alternate reality film noir black and white stylised episode) which was intended to be aired in the series' fourth season but instead aired as a bonus episode on May 28, 2018, after the third season had concluded.
 He also directed the season 5 episode "Spoiler Alert", and in an interview with Tell-Tale TV, he confirmed he directed the season 6 premiere.